-Pursuant to Art.
-21 para.
-2 no. 20 of the Swiss VAT Law, the sale of real estate is exempt from VAT.
-However, pursuant to Art.
-22 para.
-2 lit. b of the Swiss VAT Law, a seller who has registered as a VAT payer may opt for taxation at the standard VAT rate (currently 7.7%) provided that the purchaser does not use the real estate exclusively for private purposes.
+Pursuant to article 21 II (20) of the Swiss VAT Law, the sale of real estate is exempt from VAT.
+However, pursuant to article 22 II of the Swiss VAT Law, a seller who has registered as a VAT payer may opt for taxation at the standard VAT rate (currently 8%) provided that the purchaser does not use the real estate exclusively for private purposes.